-The intention of this guide is to aid both the student and instructors while conducting training in the R22.
+The intention of this guide is to aid both the student and instructors while conducting training in the R66.
 It should be understood that because of the many variables in geographic location, altitudes, loading and individual instructor techniques, minor modifications to certain maneuvers might be necessary.
-For the purposes of training, the following parameters should be adhered to:
+For the purposes of training, the following parameters should be adhered to.

+Normal Climb 60 kts

-Normal Climb Normal Cruise
+Normal Cruise 90-110 kts

-Hovering Takeoffs
+Hovering 5 feet

-Autorotative Descents
+Takeoffs Hover power Autorotative Descents 60-70 kts

-Maximum Hover Speed-Forward
+Maximum Hover Speed-Forward 10 kts groundspeed

-Maximum Hover Speed-Lateral/Rearward
+Maximum Hover Speed-Lateral/Rearward 5 kts groundspeed